Onoiro/TaskMan/README.md

 [![Test Coverage](https://api.codeclimate.com/v1/badges/3c6f1330d7e0f614ccb3/test_coverage)](https://codeclimate.com/github/Onoiro/python-project-52/test_coverage)

 ## Welcome to [Task manager](https://taskman.2-way.ru)
-Task Manager is a web application designed to facilitate task management within an organization or team.
-It allows users to register, create, and manage tasks efficiently.
+Task Manager is a web application designed to manage tasks in an organization or team.
+It allows users to register, create, and effectively manage tasks.
 The application is deployed and accessible at the following URL: https://taskman.2-way.ru

 Key features include: